 Ground hornets unlike honeybees generally will not follow you too far.
 Though unlike honeybees, hornets do not die after they sting or bite and will continue to sting as long as they are on your body.
 Many people have or can develop an allergic reaction to the bees venom.
 Centers for Disease Control and Prevention - CDC

 I have a lot of respect for these winged warriors, and they are important for pollination and maintaining a good healthy insect balance.
-Bears and raccoons especially enjoy raiding the nests.
+Bears and raccoons enjoy raiding ground hornet nests.

 To Sum it up Bee Aware